Among the factors that should be carefully thought through are the child's:

 Disability-related needs.
 The autism spectrum, for example, has so many different symptoms, and each child is so different from all the others, so we work hard with you to make sure that a Service Dog will be appropriate for your specific needs and will help make the circumstance of your life more manageable.

-- Even the best-trained dog requires some work, and with a child with autism, that work is usually distributed across all family members.
+Even the best-trained dog requires some work, and with a child, in particular, that work is usually distributed across all family members.
 Our job is to make your life easier, not harder, and we will do our utmost to make sure that the dog-family fit is a good one.
-Ideally, caring for the dog (e.g., feeding, exercising, bathroom needs, etc.) will be a smaller burden compared to the many benefits of having a Service Dog.
+Ideally, caring for the dog (e.g., feeding, exercising, bathroom needs, etc.) will be a smaller burden compared to the many benefits of having a service dog.